 Asset forfeiture is a confiscation of assets by the state.
 It can be civil or criminal.
 It typically applies to alleged proceeds of crime.
-This can apply to terrorist activity, drug crimes, and other offenses.
+Asset forfeiture can apply to terrorist activities, drug crimes, and other offenses.
 The purpose it to disrupt criminal activity by confiscating the funds used to engage in it.

 Civil forfeiture allows the government to take your property, home, and car for being suspected of committing a crime without ever being convicted or even charged with a crime.

 The loss of a defendant’s rights to property used in the commission of a crime and confiscated by the government.
 An example of a criminal forfeiture would be if a car was used in the transportation of illegal narcotics.

 What Items Can Be Forfeited Under the Florida Contraband Forfeiture Act?